RaviTambade/EAgroServices/Documentation/UserStories.md

 - As a merchant, I want to search and filter my bank account statement based on criteria like account numbers or transaction dates. so that I can quickly locate specific transactions.
 - As a merchant, I want to make payments to transporters for their services, so I can reduce need of third party application.
 - As a merchant, I want to filter a payment history by transporter, collection center and farmer, so that I can find specific financial records.
-- As a merchant, I want to create reports for different time frames (yearly, quarterly, monthly, weekly) so that I can identify trends and areas for business enhancement.
+- As a merchant, I want to view reports for different time frames (yearly, quarterly, monthly, weekly) so that I can identify trends and areas for business enhancement.
 - As a merchant, I want the ability to make payments to farmers and collection centers for the collections they provide , so that I can reduce need of third party application.
 - As a merchant, I want to search and filter collection invoices  so that I can quickly locate specific ones.